Anita O'Day: 1936–1946: Early singing and commercial success as a big band vocalist

-In 1936, she left the endurance contests, determined to become a professional singer.
-She started out as a chorus girl in such Uptown venues as the Celebrity Club and the Vanity Fair, and then found work as a singer and waitress at the Ball of Fire, the Vialago, and the Planet Mars.
-At the Vialago, O'Day met the drummer Don Carter, who introduced her to music theory; they wed in 1937.
-Her first big break came in 1938 when DownBeat editor Carl Cons hired her to work at his new club at 222 North State Street, the Off-Beat, which became a popular hangout for musicians.
+Following leaving school altogether in 1936, O'Day became determined to become a professional singer, beginning as a chorus girl in such uptown venues as the Celebrity Club and the Vanity Fair.
+She then found work as a singer and waitress at clubs including the Ball of Fire, the Vialago, and the Planet Mars.
+After marrying drummer Don Carter, she was hired in 1938 by DownBeat editor Carl Cons to work at his new club, called the Off-Beat, in Chicago's state street neighborhood.
 Also performing at the Off-Beat was the Max Miller Quartet, which backed O'Day for the first ten days of her stay there.
-While performing at the Off Beat, she met Gene Krupa, who promised to call her if Irene Daye, then his vocalist, ever left his band.
-In 1939, O'Day was hired as vocalist for Miller's Quartet, which had a stay at the Three Deuces club in Chicago.
+In 1939, she was hired as vocalist for Miller's Quartet, which had a stay at the Three Deuces club in Chicago.
+She also auditioned as a lead vocalist for Benny Goodman's orchestra, but lost to Helen Forrest.
+She briefly worked as the lead singer for Raymond Scott's band but was fired after forgetting the lyrics onstage.